PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 11:36:28
+Last updated: 2024-04-06 11:37:01
-Random Quote: In this fall - this is tough.
-In this fall I'm going to take my talents to Mouth Beach. - Barney Stinson
+Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
+My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson